-A consultation should also discover the patients habits and work commitments, to ensure the selected peel fits with their lifestyle.
-Other considerations, such as skin characteristics, area to be treated, safety issues, healing time, and patient adherence to guidance, should also be taken into account for best overall results.
+A consultation should also discover the patients habits and work commitments.
+This is to ensure that the selected peel fits with their lifestyle.
+Other considerations include skin characteristics, area(s) to be treated, safety issues, healing time, and patient adherence to guidance.
+These should also be taken into account for the best overall results.

 2. Education and knowledge

 The key to determining the best skin peel treatment for each client is two-fold.
 First, there needs to be an effective consultation.
 Second, you need to have complete mastery of the different ingredients and types of peels.
 This means understanding their mechanisms, the effect that they have on the skin during and post treatment, and exactly how to administer them.